wkumari/draft-wkumari-dnsop-alt-tld/README.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-Kumari & Hoffman        Expires 20 February 2023                [Page 2]

-Internet-Draft               Reserve ALT TLD                 August 2022

 1.2.
 Terminology

-   This document assumes familiarity with DNS terms; please see [RFC8849].
+   This document assumes familiarity with DNS terms; please see [RFC8499].
 Terminology that is specific to this document is:

    *  DNS name: Domain names that are intended to be used with DNS resolution, either in the global DNS or in some other context.